It’s all about engagement!

 - Bring a tablecloth in a color that will accent your books.
 I like having a cloth long enough to hide anything I stash under the table.

 - Set out promotional material: business cards, rack cards, book markers, flyers, brochures, candy, etc. Have something to hand to anyone who may be interested in buying your book for their e-reader.
-Rack cards are great because you can include a lot of information (see mine below).
+Rack cards are great because you can include a lot of information (see one of mine below).

 - If you’re sharing a table with another author, it’s rude to talk about your book when they’re looking at your tablemate’s book.
 Keep quiet and wait your turn.